MeepTech/obsidian-metadata-scry-plugin/README.md

-# Metadata Api for Obsidian
+# Metadata Scrier Api for Obsidian
-This is a plugin for [Obsidian](https://obsidian.md) that adds tools to help easily read and update frontmatter and other metadata.
+This is a plugin for [Obsidian](https://obsidian.md) that adds JS coding tools right into your notes and codeblocks to help easily read sections, metadata, and caches of files, and provides tools to update and edit frontmatter and other metadatas as well.
 Turn your vault into a *frontend, backend, and database* all in one!

 ## Features
- - Create, Edit, Delete, Update, and Retreive the data of YAML/Frontmatter, Inline Dataview, and other Metadata properties of your notes quickly and easily from any executable code-block, templater snippet, or custom js class file within your vault.
+ - Create, Edit, Delete, Update, and Retreive the data of YAML/Frontmatter, Inline Dataview(WIP), and other Metadata properties of your notes quickly and easily from any executable code-block, templater snippet, or custom js class file within your vault.
+ - The ability to quickly access markdown, plain-text, and rendered html under specific headings in your files, with support for Dataview(WIP) and JSX(WIP)
  - The ability to store data temporatily between code-blocks in the same note using a cache.
  - The ability to store data perminantly and access it between notes using special value data storage files right in your vault.
  - Utilities to easily access and set deeply nested YAML/JSON/jsObject properties.